-At SameDayPayday.com, our goal is to match applicants with a suitable payday lender who can help them with their loan needs.
+At SameDayPayday.com, our goal is to help applicants with their loan needs.
 We do not want to add to your financial difficulties.

 Many consumers may think that borrowing money online isn’t that serious of a financial commitment.
 Payday loans are designed for true emergencies and should not be considered a solution to long-term debt problems.
 The full amount of the loan is generally due to be repaid within two weeks or at your next payday.
 It is important that you carefully consider this fact and that you are certain you will be able to repay the loan in this short amount of time.

 If you are in serious financial distress, we urge you to investigate other possible sources of cash funds before committing to a payday loan.

 Conveniences come with a cost - The short borrowing time combined with an unsecured loan (no collateral), expect to pay higher APRs than traditional loans.